lucgiffon/qkmeans/README.rst

 	make install

+Then you should also install Luc Giffon scientific toolbox: https://github.com/lucgiffon/scikit-luc

 To verify that everything is working, you can use the test rule from the root directory:

 	make test